 How do you want to approach philanthropy?
 If you’re reading this, it probably means you want to do more than give money.
 You want to roll up your sleeves and dig in.
 And you’re not alone.

-SVP Boston Partners are working shoulder to shoulder with our Grantees and each other to achieve the change they want to see in their communities.
+SVP Partners are working shoulder to shoulder with our Grantees and each other to achieve the change they want to see in their communities.